'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 The N.C.
 Department of Public Safety contracts with McGehee Towing to retain cars involved in wrecks involved in crimes, she said.

-Price said her son David Price, owner of the company and a man who is 6-foot-8, collected the Jeep that morning from the wreck site.
-And because he has long arms, he never had the occasion to enter the car, but simply reached in through the driver door to adjust the gears for towing.
-Price never suspected a victim had been left in the car and assumed it had been thoroughly searched, his mother said.
+Price said her son David Price, owner of the company and a man who stands 6-foot-8 inches, collected the Jeep early that morning from the wreck site.
+Because he has long arms, he never had the occasion to enter the car, but simply reached in through the driver door to adjust the gears for towing, never suspecting a victim had been left in the car, she said.

 Official reports, however, detail that a female employee of McGehee Towing entered the passenger’s side of the Jeep to obtain registration information at some point on June 14, but never realized Williams’ body was in the passenger seat.